vre-hub/vre/README.md

 ```

 ### File encryption (other secrets)

+:warning: **git-crypt seems to have problems with CentOS, so we cannot use it there atm!**

 Keys of new collaborators need to be added to git-crypt using `git-crypt add-gpg-user USER_ID`.
 As a member you need to import their public key to your GPG `gpg --import /path/to/file` (see also *Getting started as a collaborator*).